Petschko/dhl-php-sdk/README.md

 This Project is written for the DHL-SOAP-API **Version 2 or higher**.

-### API Version 3.0

-This Project is **currently** not available for Version 3.0+, I plan to update it soon!
-Please don't send me any E-Mails about this!
-If you want to talk about Version 3.0, please use the Issue for it: https://github.com/Petschko/dhl-php-sdk/issues/64

 ### Version 1

-Version 1 Methods are marked as deprecated and will removed soon.
-Please upgrade to the API-Version 2 as soon as possible.
+Version 1 Methods were removed.
+Please upgrade to the DHL-API-Version 2 or 3.

 ## Usage / Getting started